Data-Centric Storytelling: Driving Content Forward with Stats

 However, with an ever-growing emphasis on data, it’s easy to lose sight of the story.
 While data drives content forward, numbers lack validity without insights and need to be given power through qualitative narrative.
-Effective data-centric marketing and PR professionals recognize that data alone isn’t enough unless it can guide decisions, optimize processes, or tell a story.
+Effective data-centric marketing and PR professionals recognise that data alone isn’t enough unless it can guide decisions, optimise processes, or tell a story.

 But how do you find the narrative within the numbers?

 Content creation and storytelling in the digital age is akin to the scientific method.
 First, you ask a question, then you either prove or disprove your original question, and finally you communicate your results to an audience.

 Original questions are often rooted in numerical observations – data-centric content includes an inquiry that is measurable.
 To begin, simply ask: How, What, When, Who, Which, Why, or Where?

 After asking a question, create the methodology for answering.
 Background research helps to pinpoint specific variables and key factors.
 As data is analyzed and collected, the story begins to take shape.
 Predictions and questions are not always accurate, but often this helps to build dimension within the story – it forces the writer (or researcher) to delve deeper than surface level understanding or speculation.
 After you’ve arrived at a conclusion, you can finally communicate the results.
 Additionally, there are copious data visualisation tools that you can use to display statistical data, which let audiences interact with underlying data when embedded within the story.

 With the widespread accessibility of data and implementation of data-driven content, how do you separate yourself?
 Use Internal data.